xxLestadxx/Dissertation/README.md

 ✔ Query for personID - when using the REST for id you have to provide the full "name" - ex: resource:org.example.trading.Trader#exampleTraderID

 ✔ who is using which info (Resources/Participants ACL) - created ACL - rules for what kind of resource can be used by a participant

+✔ who can see the info (Query and ACL) - in regards of the ACL, the participants can only see queries and entries of the assets they have access to